dhruv-chaudhary/dlna-server/README.md

 # DLNA Server

-A lightweight DLNA (Digital Living Network Alliance) media server built with [Bun](https://bun.sh) and TypeScript.
-This server allows you to stream media files from your computer to DLNA-compatible devices like smart TVs, gaming consoles, and media players on your local network.
+A blazing fast DLNA media server built with Bun and TypeScript — stream your local videos to any device on your network.

 ## Features